 produces the mRNA 5'- CUA CAG AUU - 3'

-A 1st position mutation (C T) in the second triplet gives a 'mutant' DNA sequence
+A 1st position transition mutation (C T) in the second triplet gives a mutated DNA sequence

 5'- CTA AG

 produces the mRNA 5'- CUA AG AUU - 3'

 because UAG is a 'stop' codon (the so-called amber stop).
 Chain growth in the polypeptide terminates prematurely.